 Managing search history.
 When you're signed-in to a personal Microsoft account, you can erase your search and chat history on the Microsoft privacy dashboard.
 The Search History service from Bing, located in Bing Settings, provides another method of revisiting the search terms you've entered and results you've clicked when using Bing search through your browser.
 You may clear your search history on a device through this service.
-The conversations you have with Bing chat are also remembered as "Recent activity".
+The conversations you have with Microsoft Copilot in Bing are also remembered as "Recent activity".
 The history of previous Recent activities is saved, with the names of chats based by default on the first query of the chat.
 Your Recent activity is displayed on the right-hand side of the chat window when you are using the service.
 Clearing your history prevents that history from being displayed in your Search History or chat history, but does not delete information from our search logs, which are retained and de-identified as described above or as you have instructed through the privacy dashboard.
 If you are signed-in to a work or school Microsoft account using Microsoft Search in Bing, you can export your Microsoft Search in Bing search history, but you cannot delete it.
 Your Microsoft Search in Bing service administrator can see aggregated search history across all enterprise users but cannot see specific searches by user.
-However, if you are using Bing Chat for Enterprise while signed-in to a work or school Microsoft account, your Bing Chat for Enterprise conversations will not be saved or stored.